UiL-OTS-labs/jspsych-uil-template-docs/README.md

 ## You will become a 'web developer'
 jsPsych was developed with scientists in mind, not developers.
 In essence, the jsPsych library tries to let you focus on mainly writing a html file and (re-)use simple JavaScript-style code blocks for trials or trial parts.
 However, once you get started with jsPsych, you will become a bit of a 'web developer' anyway, in the sense that:

-- You will need _tools_ for editing html files, JavaScript code blocks and stylesheets (not Word, Pages, LibreOffice).
+- You will need _tools_ for editing html files, JavaScript code blocks and stylesheets (not Word, Pages, LibreOffice, but a plain text editor).
 - You will need to learn about _debugging_ and the debugging capabilities of (most) web-browsers.
 - You will be _confused_ when things 'don't work'.
 - You will need to _accept_ that you cannot _control everything_.

 ### You need _at least_ a _plain text editor_
-- Windows users may want to download Notepad++, or try out the free Visual Studio Code IDE (todo)
+- Windows users may want to download [Notepad++](https://notepad-plus-plus.org/), or try out the free Visual Studio Code IDE (todo)
 - Mac users can use TextEdit in plain text mode (preferences) or try out Visual Studio Code, use XCode, Sublime Text, etc.
 - (Linux users will usually find their way with this step.)